ChristianMurphy/music-service/README.md

 ###Setup
-installer scripts for linux distros apt package manager are included in /installer folder
+installer scripts for linux distros using apt package manager are included in /installer folder

 for Java, Ant and Tomcat